mfatkhutdinova/HSE_courses/online_friends/README.md

-# online_friends
+# Online friends

-### A site that allows you to see a list of online friends from an arbitrary VKontakte user.
+A site that allows you to see a list of online friends from an arbitrary VKontakte user.
 The site will run on Heroku.

 ## Api Vk
 First you need to get an API VK.
 To do this, we create an application.